juzraai/cli-ask/README.md

 * **default values** - read from POJO, printed out, and selected when entered input is emtpy
 * **reasking** - when there's no default value and input is empty; or input is invalid according to selected converter
 * **converting** - automatically selects converter (String -> field type)
-* **flexible** - you can replace default converters and you can add converters for custom types
+* **flexible** - you can replace default converters and you can add custom converters for types or fields
 * does not need fields to be public, nor getter/setter methods
 * **easy-to-use** - annotation-driven, you have to call one method (per POJO)